paraofheaven/keep-learning/README.md

 # learning-javascript
-This is the knowledge that I need to learn in the next.
+These are the points that I need to learn in the next.